flutter/website/src/docs/codelabs/extended-flex-widget.md

 You'll also learn that Flutter widgets are composable, meaning, that you can combine existing widgets to make more sophisticated widgets.
 At the end of this codelab,
-you'll apply what you've learned into building a Flutter UI that displays a business card.
+you'll get to apply what you've learned into building a Flutter UI that displays a business card.

 **Estimated time to complete this codelab: 45-60 minutes.**